Valentine's Day with Jack and Gabe

+Shane led the way into the kitchen.
 “I figured that from the stuff in the living room and in here.
 I’m not surprised.
 He said he felt bad about you guys not being able to see each other this week.”
-Shane set the drink tray on the table.
+He set the drink tray on the table.
 “You get one of the coffees too.”

 “I could use a caffeine hit.
 Can you stay for a few minutes?”

 “I’ve got some time.
 Wouldn’t mind some quiet.”
-Shane tossed his hat and gloves onto the table and hung his coat on the back of a chair.
-He pulled the two coffees from the tray, handed one to Jack, and then sat and took a long drink from his own coffee.
+He tossed his hat and gloves onto the table, hung his coat on the back of a chair, then pulled the two coffees from the tray.
+After handing one to Jack, he sat and took a long drink from his own coffee.